• About/Start Here

 Top 15 Zoos In Texas

-Fun Fact: Did you know monkeys and giraffes can only come out in 60 degrees weather or above?
-I heard at a zoo in Tupelo, MS. Their climate is much like ours.
+Fun Fact: Did you know monkeys and giraffes can only come out in 60-degree weather or above?
+I was told that at a zoo in Tupelo, MS. Their climate is much like ours.

 • Oldest Zoo In Texas: Dallas Zoo